Run Service

 from, to

-Use the from and to parameters to limit job rerun to a range of steps.
+Defines the parameters to limit job rerun to a range of steps.

-Define the starting point (under from) and the end point (under to) by specifying the program step (pgm) and (optionally) the procedure step (proc) at both points.
+If you want to define the starting point (under from) and the end point (under to), specify the program step (pgm) and (optionally) the procedure step (proc) at both points.

-To obtain a list of program steps, use the run job:output::get API command.
-The returned output includes a list of executed job steps, including those that completed successfully and those that failed.
+If you want to obtain a list of program steps, run the run job:output::get API command.
+The returned output includes a list of executed job steps that completed successfully and those that failed.

-The following table shows the from and to parameters in the configuration file, along with the corresponding JCL in z/OS (for illustration purposes).
+The following example shows how to restart from STEP2 until STEP3 with the from and to parameters in the configuration file:

 Copy